Local Time

 Seoul Private Touring

-Next, you will visit the historic Bukchon Hanok Village, featuring streets lined with classic Korean-style homes, tea houses, and boutiques.
-For some light shopping and a bite to eat, stop at the iconic market in Insadong, known for its eclectic food stalls and craftwork stands.
+For some light shopping and a bite to eat, stop at the iconic market in Insadong, known for its wide-ranging food stalls and craftwork stands.
 Conclude your day at the summit of Mount Namsan atop the observation deck of the N Seoul Tower (776 feet high!).
+With rotating art installations and performances, there is constantly sights to explore.

 Meals: Breakfast